Senimtra/data-homeoffice-project/README.md

 I want to remove this contradiction and show the following:

-##### Satisfied employees ➕ increased quality of their work
+### 😊 Satisfied employees ➕ increased quality of their work 🫡<br><br>

-#### What should be the outcome? 💡
+## What should be the outcome? 💡

-A website that shows employees and companies whether home office means happier employees and increased work quality.
-Both sides should also have the opportunity to fill out surveys and thus continue to expand the database.
+* A website that shows employees and companies whether home office means happier employees and increased work quality.
+* Both sides should also have the opportunity to fill out surveys and thus continue to expand the database.<br><br>

-#### What will this help with? 🎯
+## What will this help with? 🎯

-For employees: possibly confirm their arguments for working from home For Businesses: possibly eliminate their productivity concerns
+* For employees: possibly confirm their arguments for working from home
+* For Businesses: possibly eliminate their productivity concerns<br><br>

-#### How do we get that? 🔍
+## How do we get that? 🔍

-By proving a correlation between satisfied employees and increased work quality when working from home.
-Also, by showing other advantages as a result of the survey (if there are any).
+* By proving a correlation between satisfied employees and increased work quality when working from home.
+* Also, by showing other advantages as a result of the survey (if there are any).<br><br>

-#### Where does the data come from? 💾
+## Where does the data come from? 💾

-From my own observations (100 employee survey) and publicly available company surveys (side benefits).
+* From my own observations (100 employee survey)
+* Publicly available company surveys (side benefits).<br><br>

-#### Which techniques are used? ⚙️
+## Which techniques are used? ⚙️

+* Own online survey
+* Data preparation (Python/Pandas)
+* SQL database (AWS)
+* Backend (Python, otherwise NodeJS)
-Own online survey, data preparation (Python/Pandas), SQL database (AWS), backend (Python, otherwise NodeJS), frontend (HTML, CSS, JavaScript, Bootstrap)
+* Frontend (HTML, CSS, JavaScript, Bootstrap)